ToBeDefined/TWebKit/README.md

 - showProgress: `BOOL`, `getter=isShowProgress`, whether to display the progress view.
 - progressTintColor: `UIColor`, progress color.
 - progressViewHeight: `CGFloat`, set the progress view height.
-- canSelectContent: `BOOL`, set whether you can long press to select the contents of the page.
+- selectContentType: `Enum`, set whether you can long press to select the contents of the page.
-- canScrollChangeSize: `BOOL`, whether you can drag to change the page size.
+- scrollChangeSizeType: `Enum`, whether you can drag to change the page size.
-- blockTouchCallout: `BOOL`, whether to block the long press link appears actionSheet and menuController.
+- touchCalloutType: `Enum`, whether to block the long press link appears actionSheet and menuController.
-- canScrollBack: `BOOL`, iOS8+ support, whether it can slide back to the previous page.
+- scrollBackType: `Enum`, iOS8+ support, whether it can slide back to the previous page.
-- block3DTouch: `BOOL`, iOS9+ support, whether to block 3DTouch preview links.
+- webView3DTouchType: `Enum`, iOS9+ support, whether to block 3DTouch preview links.
 - confirmText: `NSString`, the confirm button text of web page pop-up box.
 - cancelText: `NSString`, the cancel button text of web page pop-up box.
 - loadingDefaultTitle: `NSString`, the title text returned by default in the page loading.